Drive-through job fair at NTC’s Phillips Campus July 15

 Northcentral Technical College and the Northwest Wisconsin Workforce Investment Board are partnering to host a drive thru job fair, aimed to help workers find a job during the COVID-19 pandemic.
-The event will take place at NTC’s Phillips campus from noon to 4 p.m. on Wednesday, July 15.
+The event will take place at NTC’s Phillips campus from 12 p.m.-4 p.m. on Wednesday, July 15.

 Job seekers can stay in their vehicles and roll down a window for contactless pick-up of a job posting packet that contains information about current job openings in the area.
 Upon arriving, participants are asked to follow the traffic flow and wait while others are served.